microsoft/autogen/website/docs/Use-Cases/agent_chat.md

 1. The assistant receives a message from the user_proxy, which contains the task description.
 2. The assistant then tries to write Python code to solve the task and sends the response to the user_proxy.
 3. Once the user_proxy receives a response from the assistant, it tries to reply by either soliciting human input or preparing an automatically generated reply.
 If no human input is provided, the user_proxy executes the code and uses the result as the auto-reply.
-4. The assistant then generates a further response for the user_proxy.
-The user_proxy can then decide whether to terminate the conversation.
-If not, steps 3 and 4 are repeated.
+4. The assistant sends another response to the user_proxy, who then decides whether to end the conversation or repeat steps 3 and 4.

 ### Supporting Diverse Conversation Patterns

-#### Conversations with different autonomisity, and human involvement patterns
+#### Conversations with different levels of autonomy, and human-involvement patterns
 On the one hand, one can achieve fully autonomous conversations after an initialization step.
 On the other hand, AutoGen can be used to implement human-in-the-loop problem-solving by configuring human involvement levels and patterns (e.g., setting the `human_input_mode` to `ALWAYS`), as human involvement is expected and/or desired in many applications.

 #### Static and dynamic conversations